What Are Ethics?

 Caring for the Earth also means caring for the soil.
 Life is dependent in life, and the soil itself is actually is a very complex living ecosystem which supports plant life.
-Plant life in turn supports higher living organisms and provide us with our source of food, directly or indirectly.
+Plant life in turn supports higher organisms and provide us with our sources of food, directly or indirectly.

 Beyond food production, caring for the Earth means caring for our forests, which are the lungs of the planet, ensuring a supply of clean air.
 Forests are also inextricably linked into the process of rain formation and the water cycle, and therefore play a key role in ensuring our supply of fresh water.
 It means caring for our rivers, which are the veins of our planet, circulating the water which all life depends on.

 All living things are interdependent on each other, including people.
-In reality as the saying goes, “no man is an island”, humans by their very nature are communal and social animals, and just like the rest nature, of which they are a part of, are cooperative in nature.
+In reality as the saying goes, “no man is an island”, humans by their very nature are communal and social animals.
+Life on this planet is generally cooperative in nature.

 If you doubt the veracity of this statement, then cast your mind back past the psychologically delusional industrialised society in which we find ourselves in and look at history.
 Traditionally, the punishment for serious wrongdoers in ancient societies was banishment or exile, being forced out of the community to fend for oneself.
 This was equivalent to a death sentence, or at least a cruel, lonely and unsafe life of severe hardship.
 Beyond just physical interdependency, humans psychologically need community, modern studies have shown that having community is beneficial to the mental health of an individual, and lack of community is clearly detrimental.
 The ancients knew that humans needed community, hence the nature of the punishment.
 Pity modern society forgets this today and individuals banish themselves to an isolated and meaningless technological prison they call modern life, where they selfishly pursue their needs and never get to know their own neighbours.